-Irish tech startup Quorum, blew us away with these well-crafted, honest and above all, inclusive job descriptions.
-They especially stand out amidst their ironic, cringeworthy anti-job posts (more on this below).
+Irish tech startup Quorum blew us away with these well-crafted, honest and above all, inclusive job descriptions.
+They especially stand out amidst their cringeworthy anti-job posts (more on this below).
 The mind behind these brilliant job descriptions is Quorum's CEO Patrick Finlay.
 We sat down with Patrick to find out what went into crafting these job descriptions.

 3. What's in it for me: There's no false pretence that this job is the be-all and end-all for a mobile engineer.
 Instead, there's an earnest acknowledgment that job seekers are looking to get something out of their next job in order to advance their career.

 5. Inclusivity shines through: Adding a diversity statement to your job description is one way to show you'd like candidates from all walks of life to apply, but what's more effective is having inclusivity be the common thread of the entire job description.
-Quorum's job description puts a lot of effort into keeping candidates from disqualifying themselves.
+Quorum's job descriptions put a lot of effort into keeping candidates from disqualifying themselves.
 This is necessary in an industry where so many women and other underrepresented groups suffer from imposter syndrome and exclusion.
 Here are some lines from the job description that encourage candidates from non-traditional backgrounds to apply:

 - "If you’re interested in being a mobile expert then that’s 2/3rds of the battle 🏅"